baobuiquang/ParallelLSTM/README.md

 | Speed              | ✔️ Fast                    | ✖️ Slow                    |
 | Parallel Potential |                             | ➜ Benefit from parallelism |

+We will use Batch Gradient Descent as optimization method:

+* The training process will loop through a number of epochs (sequential):
+  * For each epoch, divide the dataset into a number of mini-batch (sequential):
+    * For each mini-batch, process through a number of data samples (parallel):
+      * For each data sample, process through 3 main steps: Forward Pass ➜ Backward Pass ➜ Gradient Clipping

+Depends on which gradient descent method, we will update the model/network parameters as follow:
+* If we use `fullbatch`, update at the end of an epoch.
+* If we use `minibatch`, update at the end of a minibatch.

 The diagram below presents our strategy for LSTM training parallel implementation:

 ![Image](/assets/strategy.png)